-The future profile of HR BPs after Digitalisation
+The future profile of HR & Line Managers after Digitalisation

-Do HR BPs have to transform into analytical nerds?
+Do HR professionals have to transform into analytical nerds?

-The daily life of HR Business Partners (BP’s), in one way or another, is already impacted by People Analytics.
+The daily life, in one way or another, is already impacted by People Analytics.
 But is it essential to become data analysts working with regression analysis and stochastic methods?

-Based on our annual analysis of more than 1500 company units worldwide, we have identified the success criteria for BP’s in a digital world.
+Based on our annual analysis of more than 1500 company units worldwide, we have identified the success criteria for HR and line managers in a digital world.
 The good news is that it’s a lot less alarming than you might initially think.

-Without a doubt, BP’s must embrace the digital world, but few have done so yet.
-Adding measurable value by conducting eye-level conversations with line management, based on data-driven insights, requires new skills as well as a certain level of confidence to apply them, but without the need to turn into data scientists.
+Without a doubt, people must embrace the digital world, but few have done so yet.
+Adding measurable value by conducting eye-level conversations, based on data-driven insights, requires new skills as well as a certain level of confidence to apply them, but without the need to turn into data scientists.

 In a successful setup, there will be workforce analytics specialists who processes all the data concerning people management.
 A well-designed dashboard delivers metrics, target ranges, and business cases (putting a price tag on deviations from the target range).
-BP’s will not have to perform complicated calculations based on raw data.
+BP’s and also line managers will not have to perform complicated calculations based on raw data.

-HOWEVER: BP’s will have to be able to read and understand the results, make decisions of where to dig deeper, decide what to present, as well as how to share the findings with line management.
-BP’s will have to prioritize where to act, what to do based on an understanding of the business value and impact behind process results, deviations from targets and changes.
+HOWEVER: They will have to be able to read and understand the results, make decisions of where to dig deeper, decide what to present, as well as how to share the findings with line management.
+They will have to prioritize where to act, what to do based on an understanding of the business value and impact behind process results, deviations from targets and changes.

-Based on our research, we have built three 1-day modules to prepare BP’s for the new way of working:
+Based on our research, we have built three 2-day modules to prepare for the new way of working:

 Many companies have made significant investments in HR systems – and some even have set up dashboards.
-An excellent start for BP’s – now the real value lies in actually working with it (instead of avoiding it and hoping the managers do the same).
+An excellent start for HR and managers – now the real value lies in actually working with it (instead of avoiding it and hoping the managers do the same).

-Module B kills the myth that people topics can’t be quantified, introduces the Business Case Calculator®, and prepares the Business Partner for any conversation with management about the financial impact of HR metrics.
+Module B kills the myth that people topics can’t be quantified, introduces the Business Case Calculator®, and prepares for any conversation about the financial impact of HR metrics.